thanos/ecspy/README.txt

 ECsPy consists of the following modules:

+  * analysis.py -- provides tools for analyzing the results of an EC

+  * archivers.py -- defines useful archiving methods, particularly for EMO algorithms

-  * ec.py -- provides the basic framework for the EvolutionEngine and specific ECs
+  * ec.py -- provides the basic framework for an EvolutionaryComputation and specific ECs

+  * emo.py -- provides the Pareto class for multiobjective optimization along with specific EMOs (e.g. NSGA-II)

   * evaluators.py -- defines useful evaluation schemes, such as parallel evaluation

   * migrators.py -- defines a basic default migration which does nothing

   * observers.py -- defines a few built-in observers, including screen, file, and plotting observers

   * replacers.py -- defines standard replacement schemes such as generational and steady-state replacement

   * selectors.py -- defines standard selectors (e.g., tournament)

   * swarm.py -- provides a basic particle swarm optimizer

   * terminators.py -- defines standard terminators (e.g., exceeding a maximum number of generations)

   * variators.py -- defines standard variators (crossover and mutation schemes such as n-point crossover)